redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 Besides the variables in `extra-vars.yml` the deployment will use morevariables that can be found in `<your-git-clone-path>/provisioner/workshop_vars/rhde-gitops.yml`.
 Those variables are slightly different depending if you are deploying the local architecture or the external architecture.

-To make it easier, two different workshop_var files have been created, you just need to copy the right one into the `rhde-gitops.yml` file, so if you want to run the local architecture:
+The `rhde-gitops.yml` file does not exist in the repo, and you will need to create it by copying the right file depending if you want to use the local or the external lab architecture.

+For local lab architecture:

 ```bash
 cp <your-git-clone-path>/provisioner/workshop_vars/rhde_gitops-local.yml <your-git-clone-path>/provisioner/workshop_vars/rhde_gitops.yml